dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ```

 This partial program is only four lines, with type annotations.
 A
-some_numbers array is created that includes positive numbers, negative
+`some_numbers` array is created that includes positive numbers, negative
 numbers, and None values, giving it type `Optional[int]`.
-A result
+A list `result`j
-list is constructed to give the model a sense of how dataflow should
+is constructed to give the model a sense of dataflow,
-work, and then a for loop is started, looping over some_numbers.
+and then a loop loops over `some_numbers`.

 The program is constructed such that there are a very limited number
 of valid next lines in the program, and all of them demonstrate some